Federal Student Loan Default

 Loan Rehabilitation

 You can apply to get your loan back to good standing by contacting the Federal Student Aid Default Resolution Group and setting up an account.
 In this process they will place you in a temporary payment plan that lasts between 9 and 10 months.
-The payments may be between 10%-15% of your discretionary income.
+The payments may be between 10% and 15% of your discretionary income.
 If you can’t afford that, you can request a lower amount based on your finances and may have to submit additional paperwork to demonstrate financial hardship.
-After all consecutive payments are made, your loan will be restored to good standing.
-Once your loan is rehabilitated, your student loan will be assigned to a new loan servicer.
+Making consecutive payments will restore your loan to good standing.
+Once restored, your rehabilitated student loan will be assigned to a new loan servicer.
 If you fell behind on your payments before because they were too expensive, you should call your new loan servicer to apply for an Income-Driven Repayment plan.

 Pros of Loan Rehabilitation

 - Once you make all consecutive payments, your loan will be restored to good standing and you’ll be eligible to enroll in an Income-Driven Repayment plan.
-This is important to help lower your monthly payments and make them more affordable.
+An IDR plan is important to help lower your monthly payments and make them more affordable.

 - Your wages, tax refund, Social Security retirement or disability benefits will no longer be garnished.